 For over 15 years, we have offered a solution that utilizes a single high-performance media player with multiple video outputs.
 While a great solution, there is a physical limit to the total number of video wall displays that can be connected.
 Customer considerations with this approach range from potentially higher hardware costs, more complex configuration, and additional hardware to achieve larger video wall setups.
-Learning from these customer pain points, the Appspace App provides an alternative configuration method using multiple media players.
+Learning from these customer pain points, the Appspace App for Devices provides an alternative configuration method using multiple media players.

 How it Works

-Via the network, worker devices check what content frame they should be showing, and adjust their playback to sync with the controller.
+As we have mentioned, this is a multi-player approach where each display of the multi-screen or video wall has a media player connected to it.
+With this configuration, one of the media players acts as a controller and timekeeper, while other media players act as worker devices.
+Through the network, worker devices check what content frame they should be showing, and adjust their playback to sync with the controller.
 The worker also accounts for the network latency of making this call to the controller.
+When used in video walls, Appspace splits the video channel into tiles, and each device plays the appropriate tile forming a video wall.
 As there are no limitations on the number of worker devices, the size of the video wall can adapt to the deployment needs by simply adding more devices.

 Comparing Video Wall Deployment Types

 Appspace’s clock synchronization technology is the key to allowing customers to set up multiple screen synchronization for mirrored displays or video walls on a large scale while keeping their operational costs low.

 If you’d like to get started in setting up a multi-screens or video wall displays within your organization, please contact your Customer Success Manager for consultation on specific hardware and configuration settings that would help in your planning process.